scottmac-dev/TerminalType/README.md

 A touch typing terminal game built in rust for practicing and improving typing speed.

 Next Steps:
-- Accuracy tracking (right vs wrong keystrokes).
-- WPM counter logic.
-- Gamified features (Top 10 runs | Animations)
+- Gamified features (Animations, new high score output)
 - Custom config {time, font, size}
-- Post game output stats
+- Better styling on main screen (padding/spacing)
+- No repeated words and more word diversity
-- Replay instead of finish
+- Dynamic loading of next line